Icinga/icingaweb2/doc/05-Authentication.md

 ## External Authentication <a id="authentication-configuration-external-authentication"></a>

-For delegating authentication to the web server simply add `autologin` to your authentication configuration:
+Authentication to the web server can be delegated with the `autologin` section which specifies an external backend.

 ```
 [autologin]